egalanos/HTTP-Shortcuts-Roam/README.md

          1. Select the downloaded file
       </details>

-     then tap the back arrow to get to the app main screen
+     switch out of the app and reopen it to see the new shortcuts

  1. Create a Roam graph API token